COMMENT conventions

 at a UI.
 You can write more than one @ai line; each value is

 collected, in order, into ai[].
+A value may also continue onto

 COMMENT ON TABLE orders IS 'Customer orders.
 One row per placed order.

-extracted.
+entirely).
 The reasoning is that an @ai note usually reads as a

 sensible sentence to a human as well, so removing it would lose